Yahoo investors applaud change, fear limbo

 If Levinsohn keeps the CEO job, his appointment and background in media may provide investors with clues as to the company's future strategy.

 Levinsohn is popular among Yahoo's rank-and-file and has credentials as a negotiator.
-He helped steer News Corp's acquisition of MySpace and started an investment fund to buy interests in various digital and media companies across the globe before joining Yahoo.
+He helped steer News Corp's (NWSA.O) acquisition of MySpace, and started an investment fund to buy interests in various digital and media companies across the globe before joining Yahoo.

 In comparison, Yahoo's last two CEOs, Scott Thompson and Carol Bartz, had stronger backgrounds in technology than media.
 Yahoo had hoped they would find a way to catch up with Google, whose stronger technology helped it beat Yahoo, analysts said.